 • Support setting up groups and activities developed from insight work in the community

 • Working with volunteers to help facilitate groups and deliver activities in the community chosen by the community.
 This may includes music, gardening, and relaxation and stress management groups

 • Promoting and providing information on how to keep mentally healthy at community events

 • Providing Mental Health Awareness training for communities and workplace across Leeds.

-Mentally Healthy Leeds is funded by Leeds City Council Public Health.
-It is led by Touchstone and delivered in partnership with Community Links, TCV and Oblong.
+Mentally Healthy Leeds is led by Touchstone and delivered in partnership with Community Links, TCV and Oblong.

 To be involved or find out more information regarding this service please contact 0113 248 4880 or email@example.com